abshkd/doc/content/en/docs/aws/s3_logs.md

 ## Steps

-Scalyr uses "monitors" to fetch data from other services.
+Scalyr offers a monitoring service that can continually fetch data via HTTP.
 These steps will guide you through creating a monitor to fetch log files from an S3 bucket.

-1. From the navigation bar, click {{menuRef:Dashboards}}, and select {{menuRef:Monitors}}.
+1. Click Dashboards &gt; Monitors &lpar;or just go to [/monitors](/monitors)&rpar;.

-2. Click {{menuRef:Edit Monitors}} to open the monitors configuration file.
+2. Click Settings &gt; Edit Monitors  to open the monitors configuration file.

 3. Find the ``monitors`` section of the configuration file.
 If you have never edited this file before, the monitors section will look like this:

+     ```
      monitors: [
         // {
         //   type:        \"http\",
         //   url:         \"http://www.example.com/foo?bar=1\"